GameBear64/ThunderDB/Readme.md

 ```

 ## Database Operations
-I have devided these operations into **5 groups** for easier management.
+I have divided these operations into **5 groups** for easier management.

 ### Core operations
 ---